zorchenhimer/MoviePolls/readme.md

 Users are given a fixed number of vote points.
 One vote = one point.
 Each user is allowed to only vote once per movie, regardless of the number of available points.
-Users can re-distribute their votes during a cycle.
+Users can re-distribute or undo their votes during an active cycle.

 Once a movie is chosen, that movie is added to a "watched/chosen" list and cannot be re-added (admin overwritable?).
 Users that had voted on the selected